The SIS major entails 12 courses:

 SPAN 301 and SPAN 302 (can be taken out of sequence)

 SPAN 485: Legal Translation and Interpretation

-- 1 elective course that is pre-approved by the advisor.
-This course can be taught in English
+- 2 electives courses that are pre-approved by the advisor.
+These courses can be taught in English.

 SIS Majors are required to spend a semester studying abroad in a Spanish-speaking country.
 All credits earned abroad are eligible for transfer if the student is enrolled in affiliated programs.